chandra1sekar/data-engineering/syllabus/slides.md

 	metadata - hits the road
 	version
 	schema

+security / privacy / audits

+    - remove pii
+    - right to be forgotten
+    - access control for pii data
+    - audits
+    - even part of move-fast agile approach
+    - define levels of PII
+    - tag datasets and jobs that relate to pii
+    - enhanced logging/auditing for pii-related jobs
+    - container-based security easier than bolt-on-after-the-fact security for big data tools

 planning transformations based on in what state do you need the data to be in based on queryside
 	full pass of tying it all together = query